Eryadu/Java_feb_2025/src/may10SpringInitializer/readme.md

 artifact id is unique throughout the company

 Read about Artifact , kind of image as we download software with .exe or .dmg

+How to control bean/objects

+1. xml - bean.xml
+2. @config annotation
+3. @component

+flat-file
+namespace which contain tags information

+ApplicationContext with classpathXml (only class name will pass) ApplicationContext with FilePath (we need to create object of file)

+flat file(xml) created under resources? building ? focus on spring specific exception noSuchBeanDefinitionException

+ApplicationContext is creating the Beans and Spring Container is Storing the Bean